 If the chasing guppy is indeed bullying its victim, you may notice that certain areas in the aquarium have turned into territories.
 You will typically see the bullying guppy spending its time there, chasing around fish that have entered its territory.

 That could also happen in groups.
 Sometimes several guppies become a unit and choose to leave one guppy behind.
 The underdog is usually smaller and features pale colors.
 That victim is unlikely to breed with the females since competing with the aggressive groups is too challenging.

-How do You Stop Guppies From Fighting & Being Aggressive?
+How Do You Stop Guppies From Fighting And Being Aggressive?

 Keeping your guppies from fighting involves these steps:

 - Test your water for ammonia, nitrates, nitrates, and pH.

 - Keep at least three female guppies for each male.

 - Get a relatively large tank, preferably 20 gallons and over.

 - Introduce plants and decorations for hiding spots.

 - Rearrange the aquarium to reset preexisting territories.